Auri-Fex/Halcova/halcova/stories/03_the_constrained_story_v3.md

 Àrnnav entered through the front door this time—escorted by Fèinnav, dressed in borrowed servant's clothes, trying not to stare at the wealth that surrounded her.
 Crystal chandeliers.
 Silk curtains.
 Furniture that cost more than her mother had earned in a lifetime.

-The home she'd broken into twelve hours ago.
+The home she'd broken into hours ago.
 The family whose secrets she carried against her chest.

 Vìzrav Còcalnòc was waiting in the drawing room.
 Sixty-two years old, grey-haired, with the kind of face that showed every worry she'd ever carried.
-Her husband stood behind her—Còcal, the patriarch, the man whose purchased pattern had started three generations of lies.

-"You're the one who broke into my house," Còcal said.
-His voice was cold.
+"You're the one who broke into my house," Vìzrav said.

 "I'm the one who found proof that your family has been buying futures for decades.
 And I'm the one who found proof that someone murdered my mother to keep that secret." Àrnnav didn't flinch.
 "So yes.
 I broke into your house.
 And I'd do it again."

 Silence.
 The kind of silence that could become violence, or could become something else.

 "She's right," Vìzrav said quietly.
 "About all of it.
 I've seen the documents she found—Fèinnav showed me.
 The fraud, the murders, the entire corrupted system."
-She turned to her husband.
-"We knew the patterns were purchased.
-We accepted it as the price of our position.
-But I didn't know people had died to protect those lies."

-"People die for all sorts of reasons."

-"Not like this."
-Vìzrav's voice hardened.
-"Not murdered and recorded like a business expense.
-Not silenced because they dared to keep records of the truth."

-Còcal's face was unreadable.
-"What do you want?" he asked Àrnnav.

-"I want my brother back.
-Vèircai has him—he's using Fèincal as leverage to get the documents."
-She pulled the papers from her dress, held them up.
-"I don't care about exposing your family.
-I don't care about justice or reform or any of the things the people behind Vèircai claim to want.
-I care about an eleven-year-old boy who has nothing to do with any of this."

-"And you think we can help you get him back?"

-"I think you have contacts Vèircai doesn't know about.
-I think you have resources I don't have access to.
-And I think—" She took a breath.
-"I think you owe me.
-For what your family's lies cost mine."

-Another silence.
-Longer this time.

-"My father was bound as an echo," Vìzrav said.
-"Thirty-seven years ago.
-A binder carried his pattern until last week, when the echo finally dissolved.
-Before it did, my father's memories returned—he remembered everything about the fraud he'd witnessed, including the people who'd been silenced to protect it."

-Àrnnav went still.
-"Your father worked at the Pattern House?"

-"He kept the secondary ledger.
-The one that documented the adjustments, the bribes, the silencing."
-Vìzrav's voice cracked.
-"Your mother was one of the names in that ledger.
-I didn't know until the binder brought me my father's letter."

-"Then you understand."

-"I understand that we're both carrying secrets that could destroy us.
-I understand that my family's corruption killed your mother and now threatens your brother."
-Vìzrav stood, moved toward Àrnnav, stopped an arm's length away.
-"I can help you.
-But I need to know—what are you willing to do with those documents?"

-Àrnnav thought about it.
-Thought about revenge, about justice, about the impossible choice between her brother's life and her mother's memory.

-"I'm willing to give Vèircai something," she said finally.
-"Enough to satisfy whoever's paying him.
-But not the murder records.
-Not the proof of what they did to my mother."
-She met Vìzrav's eyes.
-"I'll let your family keep its secrets, if you help me keep mine."

-"And afterward?
-The documents that remain?"

-"Afterward, I don't know.
-Maybe I burn them.
-Maybe I hide them.
-Maybe I find someone who can use them without getting people killed."
-She paused.
-"But right now, all I care about is midnight.
-All I care about is Fèincal."

-Vìzrav nodded slowly.

-"Then let's make a plan."
+She turned to look at Àrnnav directly.
+"I received a letter recently.
+From my father—he was bound as an echo after his death, and the binder who carried him brought me his testimony.
+He witnessed the fraud for thirty years.
+He died wanting to expose it."

+"Your father?"

+"Cèresnav.
+He worked at the Pattern House before his death.
+He kept notes about the system—how it worked, who was involved.
+The binder who carried him brought me those notes a few days ago."

+Àrnnav's mind raced.
+The secondary ledger her mother's note had mentioned.
+If this Cèresnav had documented the fraud from the inside—

+"His letter proves the system exists," Vìzrav continued.
+"But what you found in our household records—the specific entries, the recent payments—that proves it's still operating.
+Together, they're a complete chain of evidence."

+"So what do you want from me?"

+"I want to help you get your brother back.
+And I want copies of the documents you took."
+Vìzrav's voice steadied.
+"My father died wanting to make things right.
+I'm not going to let his testimony die with me."

 ---

+The plan came together quickly.

+Vìzrav's allies provided resources: safe locations, message runners, people who could watch the exchange without being seen.
+Fèinnav provided access: knowledge of her own household, the names of servants who might be sympathetic, the patterns of the night guard.

+And Àrnnav provided the documents.
+The physical evidence.
+The proof that could burn everything down or build something new.

+They made copies.
+Selected carefully: enough to prove the fraud existed, not enough to expose every family involved.
+Leverage without total destruction.
+The kind of compromise that kept people alive long enough to fight another day.

+"The exchange is at midnight," Àrnnav said.
+"Vèircai wants all the documents.
+I give him what we've selected—the copies, not the originals.
+He releases my brother."

+"And if he doesn't?"
+Fèinnav asked.

+"Then the Warden I spoke to last night gets a detailed accounting of his operation." Àrnnav's smile was thin, dangerous.
+"Vàscalìn wants to control the chaos.
+That means she needs people like Vèircai to stay contained.
+If I give her enough information to destroy him, she will."

+"You're playing both sides against the middle."

+"I'm doing what my pattern told me I would.
+Making difficult connections.
+Walking painful paths." Àrnnav tucked the selected documents into her dress.
+"Either I get my brother back, or a lot of powerful people have a very bad night."

+---

 The Threshold Market at midnight was chaos.

-Pattern Day celebrations had spilled out of the temples and taverns, filling the streets with revelers, musicians, merchants hawking festival goods.
-The perfect cover for an exchange that no one was supposed to see.

-Àrnnav moved through the crowds alone—or what looked like alone.
-Vìzrav's contacts were positioned throughout the market: merchants who owed favors, guards who'd been paid to look the other way, a network of quiet power that Àrnnav had never known existed.

-And somewhere in the shadows, Vàscalìn's Wardens were watching too.

-The eastern warehouse was dark, abandoned, the kind of place where bad things happened and no one asked questions. Àrnnav approached the entrance, the altered documents pressed against her chest, her heart hammering with a fear she couldn't afford to show.

-The door opened before she could knock.
+Àrnnav moved through crowds of late-night vendors and desperate customers, the documents pressed against her chest.
+The eastern warehouse loomed ahead, dark and silent, waiting for what would happen next.

+Vèircai's men were positioned at the entrances.
+She counted four—more than he usually used, which meant he was nervous.
+Good.
+Nervous men made mistakes.

+She walked toward the main door.

 "You came."
-Vèircai's voice echoed from inside.
-"I wasn't sure you would."
+Vèircai's voice echoed from inside the warehouse.
+"I knew you would."

 "You have my brother."

 "I have insurance.
 There's a difference."
-He stepped into the doorway, his face half-lit by distant festival lights.
+He stepped into the doorway, his smile sharp in the moonlight.
 "The documents?"

 "Show me Fèincal first."

 A pause.
-Then Vèircai gestured, and one of his men emerged from the darkness, dragging Fèincal by the arm.
+Then Vèircai gestured, and one of his men dragged her brother out of the shadows.

-Her brother looked terrified.
+Fèincal looked terrified.
 Small.
 Eleven years old and caught in something he didn't understand.
 His eyes found Àrnnav's, and she saw hope there—desperate, fragile hope that she would make this right.

 "The documents," Vèircai said again.